 Above photo: Our Deaf Dogs Rock Executive Team (2018)

-It was on this week 9 years ago our deaf boxer boy Nitro was born.
-Ten weeks later The City of Salem animal control found him on a cold November day dumped at a rising river in Salem, Virginia.
+It was on this week 10 years ago our deaf boxer boy Nitro was born.
+Ten weeks later. a City of Salem animal control officer found him on a cold November day dumped at a rising river in Salem, Virginia.
 The director of the City of Salem Animal Shelter Rebecca contacted Chris and I to see if we would consider adopting a little malnourished deaf boxer puppy.
 The rest of Nitro’s story is history.
 We welcomed him into our home not knowing one thing about training a deaf puppy and we named him Nitro.
 We had a lot to learn about training and living with a deaf dog but we both embraced the challenge.
 You can read more about Nitro’s Legacy by clicking here.

 Photo above.
 The first week Nitro was in his new home.